 Patient Emergencies

-If you own or manage a clinic, you must be prepared for medical emergencies and your staff duly trained for them.
+If you own or manage a clinic, you must be prepared for medical emergencies, and your staff must be duly trained for them.
 While you cannot possibly prepare for every emergency, you must be ready for common types like asthma attacks, seizures, anaphylaxis, cardiac arrest, and hypoglycemia.
-Your physicians and staff must be able to make a quick diagnosis to determine the symptoms, their severity and immediate treatment.
-While later the patient may be transferred to a hospital or sent home, your initial treatment might prove life-saving.
+Your physicians and staff must be able to make a quick diagnosis to determine the symptoms, their severity, and immediate treatment.
+While later, the patient may be transferred to a hospital or sent home, your initial treatment might prove life-saving.

 Get the Basics Down